 CEAD at NCAD provides opportunities for learning during the autumn and summer to over five hundred students each year.
 CEAD offers certificate and non-certificate options for students who choose to study part-time in an era of lifelong learning.
 CEAD aims to provide a diverse programme of courses, offering flexible, quality learning opportunities that enable access, support progression and transfer for students who wish to further their visual arts education.
 To see a full list of the courses available through CEAD, at the following link.

 When do I have to submit my portfolio to NCAD?

-The deadline for submitting your portfolio is 4.30 PM Friday 9th February 2017.
+The deadline for submitting your portfolio is usually in early February each year.
 We will accept portfolios any time in the two weeks up to that date.
 If you need to submit your portfolio earlier please contact the Admissions Office: firstname.lastname@example.org Please note it is your responsibility to submit your portfolio on time, we do not send reminders about this date.
 The address for portfolio submission is:

 The Admissions Office,

 Dublin 8, Ireland.

 How closely do I have to follow the NCAD Portfolio Submission Guidelines?